lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 </figure>
 <figcaption style="color:blue"><b>Figure 5-15</b>.
 Object diagram for twenty concrete cell types in VTK. &#118;tkEmptyCell represents NULL cells. &#118;tkGenericCell can represent any type of cell.
 Three-dimensional cells are subclasses of &#118;tkCell3D.
 Higher order cells are subclasses of &#118;tkNonLinearCell.</figcaption>
 </figure>

+**Cell Representation**

+In the _Visualization Toolkit_ each cell type has been implemented by creating specific classes.
+Each cell is a subclass of the abstract type vtkCell.
+Cell topology is represented by a list of ordered point ids, and cell geometry is represented by a list of point coordinates.
+The object diagram for vtkCell and its subclasses is shown in **Figure 5-15**.

+The abstract class vtkCell specifies methods that each cell must implement.
+These methods provide a defined interface to the cell’s geometry and topology.
+Additional methods perform com- putation on the cell.
+These methods will be discussed in detail in [Chapter 8](/VTKBook/08Chapter8).

 **Data Attributes**